 Research at UM is facilitated by the very large international, comparative and foreign law materials in our library.
 Miami Law’s acquisition budget is the ninth largest among law schools.
 Faculty members sponsor many individual student research projects in a typical year on international topics.
 Additional opportunities to do original research or to act as an editor are provided by the school's two internationally-oriented law reviews, the Inter-American Law Review, and the International and Comparative Law Review.

-The School's graduate programs provide opportunities for advanced study, individual research, and specialization in aspects of international law including: (LL.M.) in International Arbitration, Taxation, Taxation of Cross-Border Investment, U.S. and Transnational Law for Foreign-Trained Lawyers, Inter-American Law, International Law, Maritime Law, and Real Property Development.
+The School's graduate programs provide opportunities for post graduate study, individual research, and specialization in aspects of international law including: (LL.M.) in International Arbitration, Taxation, Taxation of Cross-Border Investment, U.S. and Transnational Law for Foreign-Trained Lawyers, Inter-American Law, International Law, Maritime Law, and Real Property Development.